restic/restic/README.md

 - [Microsoft Azure Blob Storage](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html#microsoft-azure-blob-storage)
 - [Google Cloud Storage](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html#google-cloud-storage)
 - And many other services via the [Rclone backend](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html#other-services-via-rclone)

-## Design principles

-Restic is a program that does backups right and was designed with the following principles in mind:

-- **Easy**: Creating backups should be a frictionless process, otherwise it may be tempting to skip it.
-Restic should be easy to configure and use, so that you can quickly restore your data in the event of a data loss.

-- **Fast**: Nobody does backups if it takes too much time.
-Backing up your data with restic should only be limited by your network or storage bandwidth, so that you can back up your files every day.
-When restoring from backups, only the data necessary for restoring is transferred.

-- **Verifiable**: Making sure your backups can restore your data is equally as important as creating backups.
-Restic enables you to easily verify the integrity of your backups

-- **Secure**: Restic uses cryptography to guarantee confidentiality and integrity of your data.
-Restic does not assume your backup data is located in a trusted environement (e.g., a shared space where system administrators are able to access your backups).

-- **Efficient**: Restic de-duplicates data before it is written to the storage backend to save space.
-A backup snapshot should only occupy the storage of the actual increment.

 ## Reproducible builds